Skip to content

 Native narration · pick a speed

 Lina geht am Samstag in den Supermarkt neben dem Park.
-Viele Leute schieben laute Wagen zwischen en voller Brot und Joghurt.
+Viele Leute schieben laute Wagen zwischen voller Brot und Joghurt.
 Sie findet frische Äpfel, Milch und eine kleine Butter für den Kuchen.
 Am Kassenband wartet sie mit Münzen in der Hand.
 Die fragt, ob sie noch eine Tasche braucht, und Lina nickt.
 Sie zahlt langsam, nimmt den und sagt danke.
 Draußen riecht die Straße nach dem Regen von gestern, aber ihr Einkauf bleibt trocken im .

 Show full English translation